 Her career eventually took her to work in Connecticut, where she married and worked on a variety of social causes before eventually moving back to West Virginia, when she saw the Ethics Commission advertising for a part-time lawyer.
 She began working for the commission in January, 2006.
-"The position moved from part-time to when Theresa Kirk, who was the full-time lawyer, became the director and I became the full-time legal counsel."
-Following Kirk's resignation in January, Parker was named director effective March 11.
+"The position continually changed, growing from part-time, until when Theresa Kirk, who was the full-time lawyer, became the director and I became the full-time legal counsel."
+Following Kirk's resignation in January, Parker was named director effective March 11, 2013.